-• Result I: Scalability (Section 4.3).

-ModelLF cache protocol has nearly linear speedup with respect to the number of threads for the tested benchmarks.
+Result I: Scalability (Section 4.3): ModelLF cache protocol has nearly linear speedup with respect to the number of threads for the tested benchmarks.

-• Result II: Impact of Cache Size (Section 4.4).

-We use ModelGF to compare with ModelLF.
+Result II: Impact of Cache Size (Section 4.4): We use another instantiation of the OpenMP memory model - $ModelGF^4$ , to compare with ModelLF.
+ModelGF maintains a global total ordering among flush operations.
+The difference between ModelGF and ModelLF is that when ModelGF performs a flush operation on a location l, it enforces the temporary views of all threads to see the same value of l by discarding the values of l in the temporary views.
 To implement ModelGF, we simulate a centralized directory that maintains the information for all the caches.
-So a flush operation under ModelGF can look up the directory and inform the threads that contain the value of the same location to discard the value.
-We also assume that the centralized directory is "idealized", which means that the cost of cache information maintaining and lookup is trivial.
-However, the cost of informing another thread is as expensive as a DMA transfer in CEBA.
-To our knowledge, currently there is no other formalized instantiation of the OpenMP memory model that can be implemented for comparison.
+When a flush operation on a location l is performed, the directory informs all the threads that contain the value of l to discard the value.
+We assume that the centralized directory is "ideal", i.e., the cost of maintenance and lookup is trivial.
+However, the cost of informing a thread is as expensive as a DMA transfer because the directory is placed in main memory.

-Figure 3: Speedup as a function of the number of SPEs under ModelLF cache protocol.

 ModelLF outperforms ModelGF due to its cheaper flush operations.
 Our results show that the performance gap between ModelLF and ModelGF cache protocols increases as the cache size becomes smaller.
 This observation is significant because the current trend in multicore and many-core processors is that the local memory size per core decreases as the number of cores increases.

+&lt;sup>4 Operational semantics of ModelGF is defined in [10].